Michelson-Morley experiment, Doppler effect, aberration of light and the aether concept: Introduction

+First we want to refer to early statements by Einstein and others concerning the aether in the framework of the Special Theory of Relativity (STR) \citep[][p.~413]{Ein08}: \begin{enumerate} \item[ ] { Only the concept of a light aether as carrier of the electric and magnetic forces is not consistent with the theory discussed here; [...].} \end{enumerate} \citet{Lau08} discussed the Lorentz contraction in the context of the electron theory \citep[cf.][]{Abr03} and the STR: \begin{enumerate} \item[ ] { Both theories [...] agree.
+The only difference concerns the shapes of moving charges; one theory assumes that they are not affected, whereas the other gives a contraction in the direction of motion. [...].} \end{enumerate} In this paper, we will assume that the shapes are not affected.
+The alternative is the standard treatment based on the Lorentz contraction. it would lead to slightly modified equations, but would not affect the main results.

-\end{enumerate} \citet{Sch90} discussed Wiechert's support of the aether concept by presenting unpublished material from about 1919 to 1922 containing the following two statements: \begin{enumerate} \item[ ] ,Da brachte die Relativit\"atstheorie Einsteins gegen Ende 1905 einen j\"ahen R\"uckschlag \citep[vgl.,][]{Ein05b}.
-Zwar wurde die Lorentz'sche Theorie formal sehr ver\-bes\-sert, denn auf jener Grundlage, welche durch die Lorentz-Transformation geboten wurde, haben Einstein und andere ein physikalisch und mathematisch gleich sch\"ones und weit gedehntes Bauwerk errichtet, welches f\"ur die Physik unzweifelhaft einen grossen und dauernden Gewinn darstellt.
-Aber damit begn\"ugte man sich nicht; es wurde eine erkenntnistheoretische Begr\"undung hinzugef\"ugt, die neue relativistische Gedanken verwertete und zu Widerspr\"uchen mit der Aethervorstellung f\"uhrte.'\\ { (Einstein's theory of relativity caused a sudden setback at the end of 1905 \citep[cf.][]{Ein05b}.
+In response to critical remarks by \citet{Wie11}, \citet{Lau12} concluded that the existence of the aether is not a physical, but a philosophical problem.
+However, \citet[][p.~83]{Lau59} later differentiated between the physical world and the mathematical formulation of STR: \begin{enumerate} \item[ ] { It owes its elegant mathematical guise Hermann MIN\-KOWS\-KI who [...] introduced time as fourth coordinate on the same footing with the three spatial coordinates to form a four-dimensional ``World''.
+However, this is only a valuable mathematical trick; deeper insight, which some people want to see behind it, is not involved.} \end{enumerate} \citet{Sch90} discussed Wiechert's support of the aether concept by presenting unpublished material from about 1919 to 1922 containing the following two statements: \begin{enumerate} \item[ ] { Einstein's theory of relativity caused a sudden setback at the end of 1905 \citep[cf.][]{Ein05b}.
 Admittedly Lorentz' Theory was formally very much improved, and based on the options of the Lorentz transformations, Einstein and others have erected both a beautiful and extended building that is without doubt of great and lasting value for physics.
-However, in addition, an epistemological foundation was added with new relativistic ideas leading to inconsistencies with aether concepts.)} \end{enumerate} and \begin{enumerate} \item[ ] `Ueber die Wesensart des Weltuntergrundes liegen zwei Vorstellungen im Streit: Die Raumzeitvorstellung und die Aethervorstellung.'\\ { (On the nature of the substratum of the world two ideas are in conflict: the concept of spacetime und the aether.)} \end{enumerate}
+However, in addition, an epistemological foundation was added with new relativistic ideas leading to inconsistencies with aether concepts. \item[ ] On the nature of the substratum of the world two ideas are in conflict: the concept of spacetime und the aether.} \end{enumerate} In contrast to earlier statements, Einstein said at the end of his speech in Leiden \citep{Ein20}: \begin{enumerate} \item[ ] { According to the General Theory of Relativity (GTR) a space without aether cannot be conceived; [...].} \end{enumerate} For further quotations of the speech see \citet{Gra01} and \citet{Kos04} for other statements by Einstein on the aether concept.